 4 - When one or more steel reinforcement units (4) come off the track or are ejected due to the excessive tension.

-5 - If the rubber track tension is not sufficient after having been adjusted through the injection of grease, check the idler gaskets and if necessary change them or change the track.
-(See "4.7.1.f CHECKING THE RUBBER TRACK TENSION").
+5 - If the rubber track tension is not sufficient after having been adjusted through the injection of grease, check the idler gaskets and if necessary chage them or change the track.